Teaching Children Money with Gattegno

 I let him struggle with it, and I didn’t provide him any help except to tell him he could trade any bill for smaller bills or coins.
 I waited, and he began to manipulate the money.

 Did he find the easiest path?
 No. He took quite the long way about it the first few times.
 I knew this is exactly what Gattegno would want, to back off and be silent.
-Experience of the long way drives a person to look for short cuts.
+Experience of the long way drives a person to look for short-cuts.
+I had to trust the natural inclination of all people, laziness.

 I gave the other kids similar piles of money to divide, and we did this only with play money.
 Division taught through algorithms had been meaningless to my children.
 Playing with large sums of money and coinage seemed to make light bulbs go off for them.